steph-xue/Cuisinable/README.md

 Cuisinably is your personal culinary assistant, designed to make your food cravings a reality without compromising your health.
 Simply input your food intolerances and select your desired cuisine, and Cuisinably will generate a variety of recipes tailored to your specific needs!
 Whether you're being a big back or hosting a dinner party, Cuisinably is there every step of the way to ensure your recipe can be enjoyed by everyone.

-The days of .
+The days of __ are over.
 With Cuisinably, you can enjoy the flavors you love, safely and deliciously.